Here you'll find a selection of our previous achievements as well as current concerns and campaigns

 Comments submitted on planning applications

 Campaign to protect Stainforth Pack Horse Bridge.
 We are working with North Yorkshire Highways, the National Trust (owners of the bridge), Stainforth Parish Council, the National Park Authority, the landowners, and local heritage organisations to protect this historically significant bridge from further damage by vehicles.
 The photo shows damage inflicted in May 2016.
 The intention, discussed with relevant parties on 5th Feb 2018, is to have a physical barrier in place at either side of the bridge set at the width of the bridge so that drivers are aware of the narrowness of the structure before they attempt to cross.
 Most, we expect, would turn around.
-North Yorkshire Highways are seeking authority to install the barriers.
+Barriers have now been installed (Summer 2018) but the design is being "tweaked" so they work most effectively.

 Campaign to protect verges